 Both Spotify and YouTube music offers free plans but they both come with limitations.
 Spotify’s free membership will also be enough for most people, and unlike the free YouTube Music option, Spotify lets you use other apps simultaneously on all devices.
 For an ad-free and superior audio experience, the $9.99 a month Spotify Premium subscription is a reasonably good value and equal to the YouTube Music equivalent.
 Spotify Premium’s Family Play also offers access to Spotify Kids.

 For $9.99 a month, you’ll unlock the YouTube Music Premium service and all of its added benefits mentioned above, but it’s worth noting that the YouTube Premium service, which also covers the main YouTube app, is just $11.99.
 If you want to also remove ads when watching regular YouTube videos, you may as well pay the two extra dollars.
+YouTube Premium benefits also includes downloading videos and background play.
 Conversely, if you already pay for YouTube Premium, you actually already have YouTube Music Premium as part of your membership.
 The song + video combo makes your life a whole lot better.
 Spotify does not have the same platform when it comes to video content.

 Both services let students access $4.99 student plans, but Spotify sweetens the deal with student access to Hulu and Showtime.